-Last week we talked to a space startup that wants to let satellites run XenServer so they can run virtual machines, which sounded intriguing enough that we decided to learn more.
+Last week we talked to a space startup that wants to load satellites with server virtualization tool XenServer so they can run virtual machines (VMs), which sounded intriguing enough that we decided to learn more.

-The company plotting to put VMs in space is called Vector Space Systems that plans a range of rockets.
-The baby of the company’s fleet will be called the “Vector-R”, a deliberately small vehicle that can lift payloads of up to 60kg to low-Earth orbit.
-Vector thinks the rocket is simple enough it can launch 100 times a year.
+The company plotting to put virtual machines in space is called Vector Space Systems and is already hard at work on its own rockets.
+It's smallest vehicle is the “Vector-R” and has been designed to lift payloads of up to 60kg to low-Earth orbit.
+Vector thinks the rocket is simple enough it can launch 100 of them each year.

 As explained to The Register by Shaun Coleman, the GM of the GalacticSky unit of Vector, the design results in satellites “about the size of a loaf of bread” but still packing two discrete computers and all the radios needed to communicate with Earth, plus useful tools like cameras that satellite-users need.

-One runs a real-time OS on ARM or PowerPC silicon and gets the job of keeping the satellite humming.
+One of the computers runs a real-time OS on ARM or PowerPC silicon and gets the job of keeping the satellite humming.
 The other will be air-gapped [vacuum-gapped? – Ed] from the main board and will offer “x86 Intel-based, multi-core hardware including several terabytes of high-speed solid state storage”.

-Coleman explained the plan is to “effectively 'rent' satellite resources on a per-minute, per-orbit basis.”
+Coleman explained the plan is to “effectively 'rent' satellite server resources on a per-minute, per-orbit basis.”

 “For example, when a particular satellite is over the US, Customer A has use of the satellite using its VMs, and when it’s over Europe, Customer A’s VM is paused/snapshotted while Customer B’s VM is enabled and starts processing.
 This can all be done within seconds, or as fast as a revert to snapshot today in Xen, without the need to build, own or launch a satellite.”